Ranking Martin Scorsese’s 25 Feature Films

 Editing

 American editor Thelma Schoonmaker started working with Scorsese on his debut feature film “Who’s That Knocking at My Door (1967) and has edited all of Scorsese’s films since “Raging Bull”.
-She has received a total of seven Oscar nominations and has won three times, exclusively, for her work on Scorsese films.
+She has received seven Oscar nominations and won three times, exclusively for her work on Scorsese films.

 1980: The Raging Bull (Win)